woodfolk/lmbuild/README.md

 ## Update your system

-First update/upgrade your system with mintupdate icon at bottom right or by running the following commands:
+First, update/upgrade your system with mintupdate icon at bottom right or by running the following commands:

 	sudo apt-get update -y
 	sudo apt-get upgrade -y